mre/endler.dev/content/2024/the-dying-web/index.md

 Okay, my mum didn't get it, but I was more disappointed by my fellow devs.
 Everyone went the easy route and happily stayed on Uncle Google's lap.

-At this point I neither have the willpower nor the energy to fight back;
+At this point, I neither have the willpower nor the energy to fight back;
-It's hopeless.
+it's hopeless.
 Probably it's easier to get blood from a stone than to convince someone to switch back to Firefox.

 {{ figure(src="marketshare.png") }}